O-Thadd/Cripe-API-Doc/API Documentation.md

 - **peepedUsers:** Array of users representing 5 or less randomly selected participants in the room

 ### RoomPost
-Represent a message in a room
+Represents a message in a room
 #### Attributes
 - **id:** unique identifier of the post
 - **posterId:** id of user who made the post
+- **posterUsername:** name of user who made the post
 - **roomId:** id of the room inwhich this post was sent
 - **timestamp:** _(number)_ when post was made in milliseconds from epoch
 - **body:** Content of the post